move-language/move/language/tools/move-mv-llvm-compiler/README.md

-Building requires a local build of [`llvm-project`](https://github.com/solana-labs/llvm-project) from Solana's fork that supports the Solana variant of eBPF, and testing requires an installation of the Solana [`sbf-tools`](https://github.com/solana-labs/sbf-tools).
+Building requires a local build of [`llvm-project`](https://github.com/solana-labs/llvm-project) from Solana's fork that supports the Solana variant of eBPF, and testing requires an installation of the Solana [`platform-tools`](https://github.com/solana-labs/platform-tools).

 Known working revisions of both:

-- llvm-project: commit `a0bf4d22b6af79f5f4d9a0b42ac3ef855e79b602`,
+- llvm-project: commit `33c3629caa59b59d8f585736a4a5194aa9e9377d`,
-  tag `15.0-2022-08-09`,
+  tag `solana-tools-v1.36`,
   from the `solana-labs` repo
-- sbf-tools: version `1.32`
+- platform-tools: version `1.36`

-`sbf-tools` can be extracted from the binary release.
+`platform-tools` can be extracted from the binary release.

 Export two environment variables:

 - `LLVM_SYS_150_PREFIX` - the path to the LLVM build directory
-- `SBF_TOOLS_ROOT` - the path at which `sbf-tools` was extracted
+- `PLATFORM_TOOLS_ROOT` - the path at which `platform-tools` was extracted

 ### Instructions to build solana-labs/llvm-project